rthinh2002/event_planning_website/README.md

             Manage events:
                 A list of all events will be shown on the page with their name, admins can delete and edit the event by using the corresponding buttons attached on each item in the list

+    No login required:

         createAccount.html

             Details input:
                 6 textfields will be shown on the page for inputting the user's first name, last name, email, username, password, and password confirmation, where their email and username must be unique among users and the characters in the passwords will be displayed as '*'s

             Show password:
                 display the original text inputted by the user instead of '*'s